-This production of Prometheus Bound by Aeschylus at the ancient theatre of Epidaurus forms part of the Athens and Epidaurus Festival programme for 2019.
+This production of Prometheus Bound by Aeschylus at the Odeon of Herodes Atticus, was first presented as part of this year’s Athens and Epidaurus Festival.

 Prometheus is punished by Zeus for giving fire to humanity.
 Hephaestus is tasked with chaining Prometheus on steep mountain rocks.
 Cratus and Bia keep watch the reluctant Hephaestus.
 Oceanus’ daughters, the Oceanids, lament the hero’s torment.
 Prometheus and Oceanus discuss Zeus’ cruelty.
 Enter another creature who has suffered the wrath of the gods: Io, Zeus’ mistress.